hakyim/TO-DELETE-PrediXcan/README.md

 PredictDB
 =========
 PredictDB hosts genetic prediction models of transcriptome levels.
 The best way to distribute these models is being developed now.
-For now the prediction model based on 922 whole blood samples from DGN is available as a SQLite database in this [link](https://s3.amazonaws.com/imlab-open/Data/PredictDB/DGN-WB_0.5.db "DGN-WB-EN0.50").
+For now the prediction model based on 922 whole blood samples from DGN is available as a SQLite database in this [link](https://s3.amazonaws.com/imlab-open/Data/PredictDB/DGN-WB_0.5.db "DGN-WB-EN0.50") (A 28MB file will be downloded if you click the link).

 ##Reference
 PrediXcan: Trait Mapping Using Human Transcriptome Regulation